davevanveen/davevanveen.github.io/_pages/about.md

 ---

 ## Professional Purpose
-I'm passionate about exploring new ways that data can be used to solve important problems in areas such as medicine, education, and socioeconomic disparity.
+I'm passionate about exploring new ways that data can be used to solve meaningful problems in areas such as medicine, education, and socioeconomic disparity.
 My goal is to equip myself with the skills to steer technology's societal impact in a more positive direction.

 To that end I am pursuing a PhD in Stanford University's Electrical Engineering (EE) Dept.